whataboutyou-ai/eunomia/docs/api/sdks/typescript.md

   uri: "user:john.doe",
 });

-// Check if a principal has access to a resource const hasAccess = await client.checkAccess({
+// Check if a principal has permissions to perform an action on a resource const isAllowed = await client.check({
   principalUri: principal.uri,
   resourceUri: resource.uri,
 });